 Guild Wars currently has 27 heroes (customizable NPC party members).
 Despite this, you can only use seven of your heroes at a time.
 Through the in-game cash shop, you can even clone your Player Characters into Mercenaries, which are just personalized heroes for you to use.
 If you have not yet unlocked the heroes you want/need, you can also rely on henchman instead of human players, although their skills and equipment are usually not the best.

-Super Smash Bros..
-Brawl has a total of 39 player characters from 20 distinct series.
+Super Smash Bros.
+Brawl has a total of 39 playable characters from 20 distinct series.
 The running joke when they were being revealed by the director week-by-week was "Which Nintendo characters aren't in Brawl?"
+It should also be noted that this was the first game in the series to have non Nintendo Guest Fighters in the form of Snake and Sonic.

 Super Smash Bros. for Wii U and 3DS dethrones Brawl with 48 playable characters, not counting the Mii Fighters.
 If you count characters that are alternate skins for existing characters (Alph for Olimar and the Koopalings for Bowser Jr.), that number increases even further.

 And that's just the playable characters.
-Loads more characters make cameos, or appear as Assist Trophies to lend fighters a hand.
+Loads more characters make cameos, appear as Assist Trophies, lend fighters a hand, hinder them, or just appear in the backgrounds of stages.

-If that wasn't enough, Birth by Sleep as the prequel introduces a whole load of new faces plus a few new faces of Xehanort, the master villain, and now Kingdom Hearts 3D: Dream Drop Distance is set to introduce characters from Square Enix's other game, The World Ends With You.
+If that wasn't enough, Kingdom Hearts Birth By Sleep as the prequel introduces a whole load of new faces plus a few new faces of Xehanort, the master villain, and now Kingdom Hearts 3D: Dream Drop Distance is set to introduce characters from Square Enix's other game, The World Ends With You.
 You're gonna need a diagram to keep track of who's who.

-If they ever did create a Street Fighter game with every character from the mainline SF universe (which includes Final Fight), then you'd have possibly the largest cast of any fighting game ever, and that's not counting the EX series.
+If they ever did create a Street Fighter game with every character from the mainline SF universe (which includes Final Fight), then you'd have possibly the largest cast of any fighting game ever, and that's not counting the EX series, whose characters are owned by Arika, not Capcom.
+Currently the largest roster in the series is Ultra Street Fighter IV, which has a 44-character roster (with ten of those being newcomers to series by way of IV and its updates and an additional character from Final Fight who had yet to be playable in a Street Fighter game until Ultra).

 The TimeSplitters series has made considerable increases in its multiplayer character roster, shooting up to 150 with the release of Future Perfect.